flexgeezer/Emoticon/README.md

 # Emoticon
 # (Download the .zip file for device use and changes.
-Update all changes to code to the uploaded .py file and add new models to repository)
+Update all changes to code to the uploaded .py file.
+Use your own model)

 Emotion Recognition Software with UI